Learning & Teaching

 Keep reading for some tips on how to bring storytelling to your team:

-On the last morning of the Symposium 2019, Vanessa Fisher, Director of the Frisoli Youth Center, led a workshop entitled, Love and Leadership.
+On the last morning of the 2019 OST Symposium, Vanessa Fisher, Director of the Frisoli Youth Center, led a workshop entitled, Love and Leadership.
 She shared her own journey to coming to understand that the real power of leadership is when you can express love and compassion in your interactions within the workplace while still getting the work done and accomplishing the mission.

 Click on this link to read Vanessa's handout and a participant's "take back" from one of the workshop exercises.
 We can all apply the wisdom shared in Vanessa's handout to any situation in which we are called to exercise leadership (which is a mindset, not just a position).